Adventure Time: Fionna and Cake: Animation

-As with Adventure Time, Rough Draft Korea and Saerom Animation worked on different episodes of the spin-off series.
+As with Adventure Time, Saerom Animation, Rough Draft Korea and later Digital eMation (as seen in credits in Season 2) worked on different episodes of the spin-off series.
 In an interview with Animation Magazine, Adam Muto revealed that for this spin-off, the writers had to plot out the season beforehand; this approach was required of them by HBO Max, and it contrasted with how the writers had approached storylines when working with Cartoon Network.
 Muto noted that the production was challenging because there was not much overlap in terms of color palette and backgrounds, as each episode is basically its own new world.
-Approximately 50 crew members from Cartoon Network Studios worked on the pre- and post-production side; the production started in 2021, during the time of the COVID-19 pandemic.
+For the sixth episode "The Winter King", the animation sequence of the song "Winter Wonder World" was directed by Alex and Lindsay Small-Butera (SmallBü), who previously guest animated two Adventure Time episodes, "Beyond the Grotto" and "Ketchup".
+Approximately 50 crew members from Cartoon Network Studios worked on the pre and post-production side; the production started in 2021, during the time of the COVID-19 pandemic.
 Most of the team was based in California, but some animators were as far away as Russia and Japan; during the height of the pandemic, about 90% of the work was done remotely until the studio reopened in 2022.
-Production of the first season of Adventure Time: Fionna and Cake ended on December 9, 2022.

-Former Adventure Time crewmembers Rebecca Sugar, Somvilay Xayaphone, and Patrick McHale, as well as Distant Lands composer Amanda Jones, returned to compose songs for the spin-off.
-The series intro and end credits were storyboarded by Steve Wolfhard and animated by Nick Cross, that latter of whom also animated the silent film sequence in the fourth episode "Prismo the Wishmaster" and the Orbo scenes of the eighth episode, "Jerry".
-The song "Not Myself", written by Zuzu, is the intro song for the first episode "Fionna Campbell"; Sugar wrote two songs, "Part of the Madness" and "Cake on the Loose".
-For the sixth episode "The Winter King", McHale and J. R. Kaufman wrote two songs "Winter Wonder World" and "Baked with Love", and the animation sequence of "Winter Wonder World" was directed by Alex and Lindsay Small-Butera (SmallBü), who previously guest animated two Adventure Time episodes, "Beyond the Grotto" and "Ketchup".
-The eighth episode "Jerry" features a song "Everything in You", written and performed by Half Shy, who also wrote the song "Monster" from the Distant Lands special "Obsidian".
-The 3D game sequences of the last two episodes were designed and animated by Louie Zong.